JohannesVolk/JohannesVolk/README.md

 # 👋 Hi, my name is Johannes

-I am studying Computer Science at the Technical University of Munich.
+I am studying Computer Science at the Technical University of Munich and Data Science at the University of Queensland.
 My main areas of study are Machine Learning and Computer Vision.

 ## Check out some of the stuff I've previously worked on